zl-gan/object-detection/README.md

-# Detection of Defects in Die Preparation Process.
+# Detection of Defects in Semiconductor Die Preparation Process.
 ## Introduction
 The report is about a consultancy project and practicum for the course CDS590 Consultancy Project & Practicum, provided by School of Computer Sciences, USM.
 ## Objectives